-Our Compensation Committee has responsibility for establishing and administering the compensation objectives, policies and plans for Comstock's executive officers.
+Our Compensation Committee has responsibility for establishing and administering the compensation objectives, policies and plans for our executive officers.
 All of our executive officers are compensated pursuant to the same executive compensation program.
 Both the compensation program and the executive officers' compensation are approved by the Compensation Committee.
 The Compensation Committee bases its decisions concerning specific compensation elements and total compensation paid or awarded to our officers on several different objectives, which include:

-- Providing compensation that is competitive with compensation of companies that have operations similar to us and are in similar markets for executive talent; - Encouraging both short-term and long-term performance focus, promoting stockholder value through strategic business decisions and achievement of performance objectives; - Providing incentive compensation intended to vary with Comstock's and the individual's performance, while appropriately moderating the impact of the cyclical nature of Comstock's business; and - Facilitating ownership of our common stock by our executive officers through equity-based incentives so that management's interests are closely aligned with those of stockholders in terms of both risk and reward.
+- Providing compensation that is competitive with compensation of companies that have operations similar to us and are in similar markets for executive talent; - Encouraging both short-term and long-term performance focus, promoting stockholder value through strategic business decisions and achievement of performance objectives; - Providing incentive compensation intended to vary with our and the individual's performance, while appropriately moderating the impact of the cyclical nature of our business; and - Facilitating ownership of our common stock by our executive officers through equity-based incentives so that management's interests are closely aligned with those of stockholders in terms of both risk and reward.

-The Compensation Committee compared our total 2005 compensation and proposed total 2006 compensation to 25 public oil and gas exploration and development companies with similar operations to the Company and also reviewed other salary and compensation surveys.
-Based on this review, the Compensation Committee determined that our 2006 compensation was comparable to industry averages and approved the 2006 compensation program.
+The Compensation Committee compared our total 2006 compensation and proposed total 2007 compensation to other oil and gas exploration and production companies with operations similar to ours and reviewed other salary and compensation surveys, including an industry-wide survey in which we participate.
+Based upon these reviews, the Compensation Committee determined that our 2007 compensation was appropriate and approved the 2007 compensation program.
+The increases in base salary, bonuses and stock-based compensation in 2007 reflect our overall financial and operating performance during the year.